cashc/think-nicely/_posts/2020-04-05-why-vanlife.md

 The main thing that enables all of this freedom is minimalism or keeping things simple.
 Your home and transportation in one, and all of your possessions in this 70sq ft space.
 It's simple- I can look around and see all of my belongings.
 This makes it really easy to make conscious decisions about what I spend my time doing.
 I can see everything and I thought long and hard about the inclusion of each item so all of my options are clear to me.

-When I look around, I see my bicycle, running shoes, books, kitchen, hammock, etc. and I'm constantly reminded of all of the amazing things I can be doing.
+When I look around, I see my bicycle, books, kitchen, hammock, etc. and I'm constantly reminded of all of the amazing things I can be doing.
 I cultivated the space to promote activities that I want to spend my time doing.
 For instance, I chose to include a bookshelf and not a tv because I find reading and journaling are better for my mental health.

 <div class="body-small row" style="margin:20px 0;">
   <div class="col">